htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

    be changed by setting configuration variable ``DYNAMIC_RUN_ACCOUNT_LOCAL_GROUP`` :index:`DYNAMIC_RUN_ACCOUNT_LOCAL_GROUP`.
-This step is skipped if the job is to be run using the submitting user’s account, as specified in section `8.2.4 <#x76-5770008.2.4>`__.
+This step is skipped if the job is to be run using the submitting user's account, as specified in section `8.2.4 <#x76-5770008.2.4>`__.
 #. a new temporary working directory for the job on the execute machine.
    This directory is named ``dir_XXX``, where ``XXX`` is the process ID of the *condor\_starter*.
-The directory is created in the ``$(EXECUTE)`` directory, as specified in HTCondor’s configuration file.
+The directory is created in the ``$(EXECUTE)`` directory, as specified in HTCondor's configuration file.
 HTCondor then grants write permission to this directory for the user account newly created for the job.
 #. a new, non-visible Window Station and Desktop for the job.